RoRoomMates/RoRoomMates.github.io/docs/_portfolio/project6.md

 Considering the details presented in **The size of the market**, we can say that in Romania, OLX has the best market share: over 60%.
 The other competitors are just splitting the market equally.

+# Our potential market share
+We estimate that in Romania our market share would be in the first year around 15-20%, with a big chance to increase with up to 10% per year.